• Skip to primary navigation

 Author: Jolina

-Pancit canton recipe that helps you make this favourite Filipino noodle dish at home with ingredients that are readily available in your local supermarket.
+This pancit canton recipe helps you make this favorite Filipino noodle dish at home with ingredients that are readily available in your local supermarket.
+Easy to make and customize for pancit canton noodles your family will love.

 5 from 7 votes